ChoneMakhubela/ChoneMakhubela/README.md

 ## Feature variability

-Variance for the top 20 genes was calculated to detrmine how variable the genes are, and the highly variable genes(HVGs) are most likely retained for further biological analysis.
+Variance for the top 20 genes was calculated to determine how variable the genes are, and the highly variable genes(HVGs) are most likely retained for further biological analysis.

 ## Key Findings
 Certain genes show distinct distribution patterns between diagnosis groups, suggesting potential biomarkers.